 How HRV Changes During Exercise

-HRV follows a predictable pattern during exercise.
-At rest, parasympathetic tone dominates and HRV is relatively high.
-As exercise intensity increases, sympathetic activation progressively withdraws parasympathetic influence.
-By moderate intensity (around 50-60% of max heart rate), vagal tone is largely suppressed and HRV drops substantially.
-At high intensities above lactate threshold, HRV approaches its minimum values.
+If you've ever checked your HRV mid-workout and seen a shockingly low number, don't panic — that's exactly what should happen.
+Your HRV follows a predictable pattern during exercise.
+At rest, parasympathetic tone dominates and HRV sits relatively high.
+As you ramp up intensity, sympathetic activation progressively withdraws parasympathetic influence.
+By moderate effort (around 50-60% of max heart rate), vagal tone is largely suppressed and HRV drops substantially.
+At high intensities above lactate threshold, HRV bottoms out near its minimum values.

-This withdrawal follows a nonlinear curve.
-The steepest HRV decline happens in the low-to-moderate intensity range, while changes above threshold are minimal because parasympathetic activity is already near zero.
-This is why HRV-based training zones focus primarily on the aerobic range where vagal modulation is still active.
-During recovery after exercise, HRV rebounds—first rapidly in the first few minutes, then gradually over hours or days.
-The speed of this rebound is itself a fitness marker.
+The drop follows a nonlinear curve.
+The steepest HRV decline happens in the low-to-moderate range, while changes above threshold are minimal because parasympathetic activity is already near zero.
+This is why HRV-based training zones focus on the aerobic range where vagal modulation is still active.
+After you stop, HRV rebounds — first rapidly in the first few minutes, then gradually over hours or days.
+How fast you bounce back is itself a fitness marker.
 See our guide on HRV and running for sport-specific applications of these principles.

 Real-Time HRV Training Zones

-Real-time HRV monitoring during exercise uses the concept of the aerobic threshold detection point, where parasympathetic activity is fully withdrawn.
+Real-time HRV monitoring during exercise uses the aerobic threshold detection point, where parasympathetic activity is fully withdrawn.
 Below this point, your autonomic nervous system is still actively regulating effort.
-Above it, you are relying entirely on sympathetic drive.
+Above it, you're relying entirely on sympathetic drive.
 Some training systems define zones based on this transition.

 Zone 1 (recovery) maintains high relative HRV—your body is working but well within parasympathetic regulation.
 Zone 2 (aerobic base) shows declining but present HRV modulation.
 The first ventilatory threshold roughly corresponds to where HRV flattens.
 Zone 3 and above show minimal HRV because vagal tone is fully withdrawn.
 Training in Zones 1-2 builds aerobic capacity without creating excessive recovery debt.
 For HIIT protocols, see our HRV and HIIT guide for managing the recovery demands of high-intensity work.
 The key insight is that real-time HRV helps you stay in the intended zone more precisely than heart rate alone, especially during the critical aerobic base sessions.